SM445/ CS 707: Seminar “Machine Learning on Structured Data” (FSS 2026)

 Registration

-If you are accepted into the seminar, attend the kickoff on date TBD and provide at least 4 topic areas of interest of your preference (your own and / or example topic areas; see below) by date TBD via email to Julie Naegelen.
+If you are accepted into the seminar, attend the kickoff (see schedule) and provide at least 4 topic areas of interest of your preference (your own and / or example topic areas; see below) via email to Julie Naegelen until the deadline (see schedule).

 The actual topic assignment takes place soon afterwards; we will notify you via email.
 Our goal is to assign one of your preferred topic areas to you.